aptitud/Aptitud.webcv/README.md

   - gradle build

 Deploy to heroku
-  - Production in on account cloud@aptitud.se, so get the key
+  - Production in on account cloud@aptitud.se, so get the key put in gradle.properties
   - gradle herokuAppDeploy